 So you want to explore the Top End?

-Do the Top End with our favourite 6 day ‘quick visit’ itinerary.
-It’s a surefire way to jam-pack your short stay with the very best Top End experiences and take home a swag of memories.
+Do the Top End with our favourite Darwin to Kakadu road trip.
+Jam-pack your short stay with the very best Top End experiences and take home a swag of memories.

 For your first stop we recommend you walk out onto Stokes Hill Wharf.
 The Wharf is home to two iconic Territory stories which are well worth the experience.

-- The Royal Flying Doctor Service tells the story of how the RFDS was started, and the challenges it has endured over the years to survive.
+- The Royal Flying Doctor Service tells the story of how the RFDS was started, and the challenges it has endured over the years to maintain the service.

 - The Bombing of Darwin Experience is a modern new display using the latest virtual reality technology to transport you into the bombing of Darwin.
 Its an exceptional experience and one that shouldn’t be missed.

-Walk back to the Waterfront Precinct to enjoy lunch at one of the great restaurants, pubs & cafes or take a swim in the Lagoon or if you’re feeling adventurous, the Wave Pool.
+Walk back to the Waterfront Precinct to enjoy lunch at one of the great restaurants, pubs & cafes or take a lazy swim in the Lagoon, or if you’re feeling adventurous, the Wave Pool.

 Finish up your day in the tropics by catching one of our famous Top End sunsets at Mindil Markets (April to October).
-These markets are one of the most noted in Darwin and popular with locals and visitors alike.
-Be sure to sample the range of exotic market foods, enjoy live music and relax in our balmy winter weather.
+Mindil markets are one of the most noted in Darwin and popular with locals and visitors alike.
+Be sure to sample the range of exotic market foods, enjoy live music and relax and enjoy our balmy winter weather.

 Day 2: Venture into Litchfield National Park

 Just an hour’s drive from central Darwin you will find Litchfield National Park.
-Drive yourself or take a day tour and see some of the Top End’s most unique scenery.
+Drive yourself or take one of the many day tours and see some of the Top End’s most unique scenery.